SUSE/cf-usb/README.md

 make tools
 make build-image
 cd csm-extensions/services/dev-mysql
-make build-image publish-image helm
+make build-image build-service-image publish-image helm
 ```

-The generated Helm chart will be available in the `chart/` directory.
+The generated Helm chart will be available in the `output/helm` directory.

-Install the Helm chart:
+There are two ways to set up the sidecar: automatic, or manual.
+* Automatic is 'dev-grade', which creates a database instance as part of the setup.
+  This is useful for testing, but is not meant for production.
+* Manual is meant for a production cluster, which will point to a
+  database instance that is already configured.

+#### Automatic

 ```
 # You will need to know the namespaces and domain for your cluster: